GoreNetwork/Network-to-Database/README.md

 Demo: https://www.youtube.com/watch?v=koJc_LmFpAI&feature=youtu.be

 You will need the textfsm files from https://github.com/networktocode/ntc-templates and put the ntc-templates-master folder in the same folder as everything else.

+The IPs.txt file is where the crawler will start looking.

+To update the network username/password go into explore_network.py and edit the get_username_password function

+All the examples assume your using a windows docker build and have your files in d:/network_crawler/network_to_db

 When I do this  "//d/network_crawler/network_to_db:/network_crawler"  I am just mapping my d:/network_crawler/network_to_db to the linux /network_crawler.
 All my files are in d:/network_crawler/network_to_db

 	To update the database location/name go into db_work and update there: db_location is the MySQL server
 		db_user is the user